Q-dimi/return_tests/README.md

 exact index

 @param {unit.x.values: array}:
-values that the return value for each parameter set compares itself to
+array of values the return value compares itself to (all of them or one depending on index_exact)

 */
 ```